-In this course, students learn the core fundamentals of Writing, Research, and Presentation with emphasis on: public speaking, writing informative and explanatory essays, writing for an audience, using technology, and conducting a short research project.
-This course focuses on the use of information-based texts.
-Prerequisite: ACE 025
+In this course, students learn the fundamentals of writing, research, and presentation with emphasis on public speaking, writing informative and explanatory essays, writing for an audience, using technology, and conducting a short research project.
+This course emphasizes the use of information-based texts.
+Pre-requisite: ACE 025